David Pearl (performer): Career

 After completing his education, Pearl worked as a below-the-line copywriter and also as an operatic tenor in the evenings.
 In 1991, he founded Opera Circus with Tina Ellen Lee.
 The Opera Circus melded opera, circus and theatre together to create a unique experience.
 After founding the company, Pearl performed in and was joint artistic director of this ensemble for 8 years.
 Their first show, 'Kill Me I Love You', was nominated for a Music award at the Edinburgh Fringe.
 Two notable shows came after this, 'Shameless' and 'Stag King', both of which were directed by David Glass.
 Both shows toured worldwide and had Arts Council and British Council backing.

 In 1995 Pearl was approached to create a 1500-person development experience for a global corporation.
 This project led Pearl to co-found the experience engineering company Lively Arts with Jeremy Sturt.
 Since its foundation, created transformational events for companies such as Ericsson, Disney, Diageo, Thompson, Zurich and Dell Computers.

 In 1998 Pearl founded Impropera, an improvising opera company that invents operas on the spot from the audiences' suggestions.
 The company performed and taught Internationally, with regular performances in London's West End.
 Pearl helped develop the notable improvised family show, The Wobbly World of Opera, which was performed at the South Bank Centre, the Udderbelly Festival and at the Theatre Royal in Bath.

-In 2001, the Pearl Group was founded by Pearl to design and stage events.
+In 2001, the Pearlworks (formerly Pearl Group) was founded by Pearl to design and stage events.
 The company went on to work Internationally, with Pearl at the forefront.
 He became a creative consultant for GlaxoSmithKline, BP and Barclays, and worked as a meeting designer and facilitator.

-In 2009, Pearl founded a not-for-profit social enterprise called Street Wisdom.
-Allied with Wisdom University, and collaborating with creativity consultant Chris Baréz-Brown, he has developed the urban educational venture into an international, volunteer-led, movement active in more than 20 countries.
+In 2009, Pearl founded a not-for-profit social enterprise called Street Wisdom in collaboration with Chris Baréz-Brown, he has developed the urban educational venture into an international, volunteer-led, movement active in more than 90 countries.